compose-spec/compose-spec/spec.md

 The short syntax uses a single string with colon-separated values to specify a volume mount (`VOLUME:CONTAINER_PATH`), or an access mode (`VOLUME:CONTAINER_PATH:ACCESS_MODE`).

-- `VOLUME`: Can be either a host path on the platform hosting containers (bind mount) or a volume name
+- `VOLUME`: Can be either a host path on the platform hosting containers (bind mount) or a volume name.
-- `CONTAINER_PATH`: The path in the container where the volume is mounted
+- `CONTAINER_PATH`: The path in the container where the volume is mounted.
 - `ACCESS_MODE`: A comma-separated `,` list of options:
   - `rw`: Read and write access.
 This is the default if none is specified.
   - `ro`: Read-only access.